Not all VOIPs are created equal. In a growing competitive market, it is important to be aware of the features your VOIP provider offers you.

 - Critical questions to ask before signing a VOIP contract

 IV.
-AI-Driven Assistant
+AI-Driven Assistant within the phone system

 V. Route Calls When Internet Service Goes Down